A ‘Free-Writing, Emotional Block Releasing’ Strategy

-Must be able to create an uncluttered space for allowin the experience of clarity
+Must be able to create an uncluttered space for allowing the experience of clarity.

 Easing my way into it I began with free writing.
 But not just any free writing.
 Up to now my practice of free writing was to sit for 20 minutes and allow any thought to come up and go on the page.
-I experienced this as more creative in nature, more of a brain dumping exercise, and an integration of what had gone on the previous day.
-My unconscious would sort through it, make connections and give back new insights, ideas or connections.
-It works great.
+I experienced this as more creative in nature, more of a brain dumping exercise and an integration of what had gone on the previous day.
+My unconscious would sort through it making connections and giving back new insights or ideas.

-But I wanted something that would specifically stir up unfinished, emotional business.
+Now I wanted something that would specifically stir up unfinished emotional business.
 That stuff that over time has clogged my thoughts, my energy, and affected my behavior.
 The stuff I haven’t been conscious of.
 Something that would release that negative energy and get me free of it.

 The Free Writing Strategy I Chose

 I researched what might do just that.
-How through free-writing, can I best get to my real target; the emotional baggage we get burdened with.
-I found a type of free writing for this explicit purpose.
+How, through free-writing, could I best get to my real target; the emotional baggage I knew i was burdened with.
+I happened upon a type of free writing for this explicit purpose.